silexlabs/grapesjs-directus-storage/README.md

 On the Directus side, you need

-1. A collection to store your website data
+1. A collection to store your website data (can be a list or singleton)
-1. A user with access right to the collection and the collection `directus_files`
+1. A user with access right to the collection and to the collection `directus_files`

 The collection to store your data needs to have these fields